amandaguglieri/hackinglife/docs/az-900-preparation.md

 - Replace a failed local server by installing Azure File Sync on a new server in the same datacenter.
 - Configure cloud tiering so the most frequently accessed files are replicated locally, while infrequently accessed files are kept in the cloud until requested.

+## Azure Data Services

+Key databases in Azure: Azure Cosmos DB, Azure SQL Database, and Azure Database Migration Service.

+### Cosmos DB

+Azure Cosmos DB is a multimodel database service that enables to scale data out to multiple Azure regions across the world.
+This enables us to build applications available at a global scale

+**Fast, distributed NoSQL and relational database at any scale** (additionally it supports SQL for querying data stored in Cosmos).
+Ideal for developing high-performance applications of any size or scale with a fully managed and serverless distributed database supporting open-source PostgreSQL, MongoDB, and Apache Cassandra as well as Java, Node.JS, Python, and .NET.

+**Use case**: As an example, Cosmos DB provides a highly scalable solution to build and query graph-based data solutions.

+###  Azure SQL Database

+Azure SQL Database is a PaaS offering in which Microsoft hosts the SQL platform and manages maintenance like upgrades and patching, monitoring, and all activities to assure a 99.99% uptime.

+Additionally, it's a relational database as a service (DaaS) based on the latest stable version of the Microsoft SQL Server database engine.

+**Use case**: Flexible, fast, and elastic SQL database for your new apps.
+Build apps that scale with a fully managed and intelligent SQL database built for the cloud.
+### Azure Database Migration Service

+It's a fully-managed service designed to enable seamless migrations from multiple database sources to Azure data platforms with minimal downtime.

+It uses the Microsoft Data Migration Assistant to generate assessment reports previous to a migration.

+### Other database services:  PostgreSQL, MariaDB, MySQL, Redis Cache

+#### Azure Database for PostgreSQL

+Fully managed, intelligent, and scalable PostgreSQL database.

+#### Azure Database for MySQL

+Scalable, open-source MySQL database

+#### Azure Database for MariaDB

+Fully managed, community MariaDB

+#### Azure Cache for Redis

+Distributed, in-memory, scalable caching

 ## Azure identity, access, and security

 ### Azure directory services